jaeseung172/localtum/README.md

 - Second. `npm install` to Install Dependency to run this app
 > ### Dependency
 > express, request, ~~pug~~
+> I've Removed Pug!
+Cause I dont have any reason to use Pug!

 - Third. `npm start` to Run the Engine.